JK-SHIN-PG/gamification-offrec/README.md

 This paper has been 'accepted' to **SIGKDD2022**.

+Note: we found the wrong description in our paper (In section 3.6 (p.
+6)).
+The decision of user model on the recommended items (which is determined by the decision-making function pretrained in offline learning) is greedy with 80% probability and random with 20% probability.
+Please refer to this for your clear understanding.

 **Title** : Recommendation in Offline Stores: A Gamification Approach for Learning the Spatiotemporal Representation of Indoor Shopping

 We proposed a gamification approach wherein an actual store is emulated in a pixel world and the recurrent convolutional network (RCN) is trained to learn the spatiotemporal representation of offline shopping.